smarc-project/smarc_msgs/README.rst

 The base set of sensors are all under the ``/vehicle/core`` namespace.
 They are all publishers.
 All of these messages contain headers with timestamp and they should be filled out as well as possible.
+Their `frame_id` should always be filled in with a valid frame in the TF tree that corresponds to the sensor position on the vehicle.
+Note that both measurements both in NED and ENU coordinates can be handled as long is care is taken to define the correct frame in the TF tree, see the `TF`_ section for more details.

 * IMU - ``sensor_msgs/Imu`` on ``/vehicle/core/imu``
 * Pressure sensor - ``sensor_msgs/FluidPressure`` on ``/vehicle/core/pressure``